James O'Brien (broadcaster): LBC

 O'Brien first appeared on LBC during 2002 as a holiday cover presenter.
 His own weekly programme began in January 2003 and he became a full-time presenter in 2004.
-Regular features of his show include the "Mystery Hour," in which listeners phone in with various things that puzzle them and other callers attempt to give a solution.
+Regular features of his show include the "Mystery Hour", in which listeners phone in with various things that puzzle them and other callers attempt to give a solution.

 O'Brien made national headlines in April 2009 when footballer Frank Lampard phoned his show to object to tabloid stories about his private life and O'Brien's discussion of them.
 Lampard's former fiancée, Elen Rivas, had alleged that he had turned their home into a bachelor pad, while she and Lampard's children were living in a rented flat.
 Lampard phoned in, objecting to the assertion that he was "weak" and "scum" and said that he had fought "tooth and nail" to keep his family together.
 Public comments on Lampard's reaction praised his handling of the situation.
 The exchange later earned O'Brien, who defended his conduct in an equally heated exchange with Kay Burley on Sky News, a Bronze Award in the Best Interview category of the 2010 Sony Radio Academy Awards.

-In 2013, O'Brien clashed with Work and Pensions Secretary Iain Duncan Smith in an argument over the Government's work programmes.
+In 2013, O'Brien clashed with Work and Pensions Secretary Iain Duncan Smith in an argument over the Work Programme.
 In May 2014, O'Brien interviewed UKIP leader Nigel Farage.
 During the interview, O'Brien picked up on Farage's comment that he felt uncomfortable on a train at not being able to hear anyone speaking English.
 Farage was also criticised by O'Brien for misinterpreting having English as a second language as being unable to speak English at all and for saying he would be concerned if a group of Romanian men moved in next door to him.
 In October 2014, O'Brien was determined by Ofcom to have breached broadcasting rules by his remarks during the Clacton by-election.